-Our analysis of these trends leads us to think that the work of mediation and peacebuilding organisations - including Berghof and our sister institutions - will remain absolutely critical.
-The weakening of multilateralism and of the UN as preeminent global peacemaker, deeply regrettable though this is, inevitably means that complementary forms of mediation and expertise in dialogue support will need to help fill the void.
-Challenges of this scale provide Berghof with the responsibility to step up its support for peace, to help vulnerable societies, and contribute to the Sustainable Development Goals.
+Our analysis of global trends leads us to believe that the work of mediation and peacebuilding organisations - including Berghof and our sister institutions, with many of whom we are intensifying our collaboration - will remain absolutely critical.
+The current weakening of the multilateralism and of the UN as global preeminent global peacemaker - a trend we very much hope will be reversed, though this largely depends on the behaviour of the permanent members of the Security Council, and the current outlook on that score is not very encouraging - inevitably means that complementary forms of mediation and expertise in dialogue support will need to help fill the void.
+Challenges of this scale provide Berghof with the responsibility to step up its support for peace and human rights, to help vulnerable societies, and contribute to the Sustainable Development Goals.